| Council | St Helens |

 How safe is Pocket Nook?

-Pocket Nook has a high crime rate of 339.4 crimes per 1,000 people, which may be a concern for residents.
+Pocket Nook has a higher than average crime rate of 269.9 crimes per 1,000 people.
 Crime hotspots have been reported near Bolton Close and Twyford Place, as reported by Merseyside Police.

 What are the best schools in Pocket Nook?

-Pocket Nook has 27 schools nearby.
+Pocket Nook has 29 schools nearby.
 The top-rated Ofsted Outstanding schools include St Peter and St Paul Catholic Primary School, St Mary & St Thomas CofE Primary School, Parish Church of England Primary School, St Helens.
 Other well-regarded schools rated Good by Ofsted include St. Mary's Catholic Primary Blackbrook and Allanson Street Primary School.
+Note: 2 schools are currently rated as Requires Improvement.

 What are the demographics of Pocket Nook?